oliver-coates/OakAsh-ThornWiki/Oak Ash and Thorn Wiki/Oak Ash and Thorn Wiki/Technology & Science/Magic/Ferrobending.md

 Ferrobending has had significant impact on civilisation, with ferrobenders dominating the battlefield, even after the invention of gunpowder.

+Ferrobenders of exceptional ability are known as 'titans', and are destructive forces on the battlefield, capable of turning entire battles and killing thousands in single engagements.

 Ferrobending is considered a magical/demonic phenomena as it breaks thermodynamic and Newtonian laws.
 ***
 ## Laws of Ferrobending